'You're going to see acts that defy humanity,' police chief says, as officials urge calm when Tyre Nichols arrest videos are released publicly tonight

 In the case of Nichols, his encounter with Memphis police occurred after he had fled from his vehicle following a traffic stop on January 7, police said.
 Following a brief pursuit, responding officers captured Nichols, who required hospitalization after the arrest and died on January 10.

-Davis said that police have not been able to find anything that's substantiated the probable cause for reckless driving by Nichols before his fatal encounter with police.
+Davis said that police have not been able to find anything that substantiated the probable cause for reckless driving by Nichols before his fatal encounter with police.

 "We've been unable to substantiate that at this time," Davis told Lemon.
 "That was why he was supposedly stopped at the beginning."